vvolkl/tkLayout/README.md

 developed at CERN by Zbynek Drasal in collaboration with the tkLayout team `https://github.com/tkLayout`.

 # Getting the code
-The code is accessible from an official github repository: `https://github.com/tkLayout` (use clone command to make a local copy):
+The code is accessible from an official github repository: `https://github.com/tkLayout` or author's github repository: `https://github.com/drasal/tkLayout` (use clone command to make a local copy):

     git clone -b masterLite https://github.com/drasal/tkLayout.git
     cd tkLayout